ClaudiaInSweden/train-your-brain/README.md

 ### Home

 The game consists of one page only including a footer with a Facebook Share button.
+Underneath the title a very short instruction is visible as well as the moves counter, a selection box and the start button.

 ### Game area

-Beneath the title and welcome text the user can see a total of 12 cards with paw-prints on them.
+The game board is pre-populated with 12 cards/6 pairs which corresponds to the easy level.
+This to enable the user to start playing directly.
+The cards are flipped so that the backside with paw-prints is visible.
+The front contains images of animals so that the game is also appealing to children.

+Easy level consists of 12 cards/6 pairs
+Medium level consists of 24 cards/12 pairs
+Hard level consists of 36 cards/18 pairs
+Expert level consists of 48 cards/24 pairs

+On small screens the game boards consists of 4 columns, on large screens of 6 columns.
+The game is designed for screens as small as 300px.
+Scrolling is unavoidable for medium to expert levels, however this does not compromise the playing experience.

 The user starts the game by flipping the first card to see the animal on the front.
 When the user clicks on a second card, the cards will be compared with each other.
 When the cards match, that is if they show the same animal, the cards will remain flipped and stay visible to the user.
 If the cards don't match, the cards will be unflipped and the user may continue flipping cards to find matches.

 The board will lock when two cards have been unflipped to avoid that more than 2 cards can be selected.
 The flipped cards will be visible for one second before they are unflipped.

-Each time the user flips a card, the moves-counter under the memory game board will increase by 1.
+Each time the user flips two cards, the moves-counter on top of the game board will increase by 1.

-When the user has found all 6 card pairs, an alert will pop-up with the message "Congratulations" You found all matches!".
-When the user clicks OK in the alert window, it will be closed and the user can start a new game by clicking the button "New Game".
-To avoid accidential restarts, the user will need to confirm that a new game should start.
+When the user has found all matching pairs, an alert will pop-up with the message "Congratulations" You found all matches!".
+When the user clicks OK in the alert window, it will be closed and the user can select a different level and start a new game by clicking the button "Start".
+To avoid accidential restarts during a game, the user will need to confirm that a new game should start.

-When the user confirms, all cards will be flipped back so that the images are no longer visible, shuffled, and the moves-counter will be reset to 0.
+When the user confirms, moves-counter will be reset to 0 and a new game board will be populated with the number of cards corresponding to the value in the difficulty selection box.

 ![Game Area](assets/readme-docs/game-area.webp)